oldlonecoder/chrtools/README.md

 #chrtools.
-My personal touch to simple and quick string tool classes ...
+My personal c++ not modern touch to simple and quick string tool classes ...